The Ultimate Guide to Warehouse Management and Inventory Software

 3. Forecasting and Analytics

-Data-driven planning keeps cash from sitting on shelves.
-A warehouse management system (WMS) can review past sales, lead times, and seasonality to predict demand.
-Then, inventory optimization tools help you set smarter reorder points and safety stock.
-Therefore, you can prepare for promotions, reduce dead stock, and improve margins.
+Good planning keeps cash off slow-moving shelves.
+Sales history and lead times show what to reorder.
+A warehouse management system (WMS) helps set reorder points and safety stock.
+Teams can prepare for peaks, trim dead stock, and protect margins.

 4. Multi-Channel Integration